andyhsim/local-load-balancer/migration-steps.md

 ## Step 2: Verify your Cloud Load Balancer is working as expected
 {: #step-2-verify-your-cloud-load-balancer-is-working-as-expected}

+Be aware, at this point, you now have two load balancers working at the same time: your old Local Load Balancer, and the new IBM Cloud Load Balancer.
+{: important}

-Test your new Cloud Load Balancer using the domain listed in the status page above, ensuring that it functions in the same way as the VIP from your Local load Balancer.
+Test the new IBM Cloud Load Balancer using the domain listed in the status page above, ensuring that it functions in the same way as the VIP from your Local load Balancer.

-Update any locations that use the Local Load Balancer VIP to instead use the new Cloud Load Balancer domain.
+Then, update any locations that use the Local Load Balancer VIP to use the new Cloud Load Balancer domain instead.

+This configuration of the new new Cloud Load Balancer will be the only time you may experience downtime or traffic disruption in the migration process.
+{: note}

-## Step 3: Cancel your Local Load Balancer
+## Step 3: Cancel your old Local Load Balancer
 {: #step-3-cancel-your-local-load-balancer}

 When you have replaced all Local load Balancer VIPs with the domain for your new IBM Cloud Load Balancer, and verified the functionality is working as expected, you can safely cancel your Local Load Balancer service.
-To do so, perform the following procedure:
+To do so, perform the following steps:

 1. Go to the [Local Load Balancer list page](https://cloud.ibm.com/classic/network/loadbalancing/local).
 2. Locate the Load Balancer you would like to delete and expand the arrow next to it.